mavine4512/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd: absolute path name of the current working directory
+pwd : print the absolute path name of the current working directory